Spiced vegan “butter” chickpeas is a plant-based take on butter chicken. Simple and quick to prepare. Rich, creamy, and perfectly spiced.

-Is this the perfect summer-to-fall bridge meal?
-I’m thinking so!
-This is my extremely vegan take on the classic Indian dish butter chicken or murgh makhani, a spiced tomato-based curry.
+Is this vegan “butter” chickpeas the perfect summer-to-fall bridge meal?
+I’m thinking so.
+This is my extremely plant-based take on the classic Indian dish butter chicken or murgh makhani, a spiced tomato-based curry.
 We keep all the spices, the tomatoes, and the richness too (with coconut oil and cashew cream)!
 But we sub in chickpeas as our protein and I’m telling you: it’s really good!

-I’ve used the last of my garden tomatoes for the sauce in this recipe.
+I’ve used the last of my garden tomatoes for the sauce in this vegan butter chickpeas dish.
 You could definitely use canned crushed tomatoes if yours are all gone already (or they’re out of season where you live).
 I just simply boiled mine so that I could slip the skins off, and then I crushed them by hand in a big bowl.
 It gives this saucy stew a bright and fresh note.

 This hearty main is super weeknight friendly too.
 It’s a basic sauté that you add spices, chickpeas, the tomatoes, and a quickly blended cashew cream to.
 Let it simmer for a tiny bit, adjust the seasonings to your needs, and then heat up some flatbread or put on a pot of rice.
 This recipe freezes well too.